Chandananaidu06/DECISION-TREE-IMPLEMENTATION/README.md

 Video-based learning significantly enhanced the conceptual clarity, especially when visualizing how a decision tree splits data at each level.
 Some videos also demonstrated how to build decision trees manually and compare the results with automated methods like scikit-learn, which was useful for validating the custom implementation.

-AI-Powered Tools (e.g., ChatGPT)
+AI-Powered Tools (e.g., ChatGPT,copilot,gemini)
 To complement YouTube learning, AI-based tools like ChatGPT were used to gain deeper insights, resolve doubts, and debug the implementation.
-ChatGPT was particularly helpful in:
+They were particularly helpful in:

-Explaining tricky mathematical formulas and edge cases.

 Translating pseudocode into working Python code.